trychlos/pwix-tenants-manager/README.md

     The name of the role which holds the scoped management for a tenant, defaulting to `SCOPED_TENANT_MANAGER`.

+- `tabularServerExtend`

+    A server-side function which comes to extend the content of the dataset published for the tabular display.

+    The function get the current entity item as its unique argument and is expected, and returns a Promise when finished with its job.

+    Defaults to `null`.

 - `tenantButtons`

     Let the application extends the Tenants default tabular display by providing additional buttons as an array of template names, or as a function which returns such an array.